mikolalysenko/static-kdtree/README.md

 static-kdtree
 =============
 [kd-trees](http://en.wikipedia.org/wiki/K-d_tree) are a [compact](http://en.wikipedia.org/wiki/Succinct_data_structure) data structure for answering orthogonal range and nearest neighbor queries on higher dimensional point data in linear time.
-While they are not as efficient at answering orthogonal range queries as [range trees](http://en.wikipedia.org/wiki/Range_tree), especially in low dimensions, kdtrees consume exponentially less space and support approximate nearest neighbor queries.
+While they are not as efficient at answering orthogonal range queries as [range trees](http://en.wikipedia.org/wiki/Range_tree), especially in low dimensions, kdtrees consume exponentially less space and support k-nearest neighbor queries.

 This library works both in node.js and with [browserify](http://browserify.org/).